 Katie Elzar-Peters has written a great book called No Waste Kitchen Gardening (available on Amazon), that’ll show you how to regrow vegetable cut-offs and scraps into harvestable, edible plants.

 You can grow plants on balconies, window sills, and patio spaces – so having a garden isn’t essential for developing a few horticultural skills.

 Developing gardening skills

-If you’re looking to develop your general horticultural skills – for either your personal or professional development – head over to the gardening section of our site.
+If you’d like to work on your general horticultural skills – for either personal or professional development – head over to the gardening section of our website.
 Here, you’ll find everything from year-round gardening guides to information on the best gardening tools.

 4. Learn office and IT skills

-If you’ve been meaning to brush up on your Excel skills, set up a LinkedIn account, or learn how to code, now is as good a time as any to get started.
+If you’ve been meaning to brush up on your Excel skills, set up a LinkedIn account, or learn how to code, now’s as good a time as any to get started.

-Plus, if you’re in the market for a new job, then developing some office and IT skills could also give you some extra plus points to add to your CV.
+Plus, if you’re in the market for a new job, developing some office and IT skills could also give you some extra points to add to your CV.